 At this time, there was no child-friendly formulation available either, making administration a challenge.
 Infants and very young children are generally unable to swallow pills; as such, tablets needed to be crushed and mixed with water before administration, leading to possible under-dosing.
 Some tablets also had an unpleasant bitter taste, causing children to spit them out.

-MMV’s partner Guilin Pharmaceutical has developed a child-friendly dispersible formulation for the oral administration of sulfadoxine–pyrimethamine and amodiaquine (SPAQ).
+MMV’s partner Fosun Pharma has developed child-friendly dispersible formulation for the oral administration of sulfadoxine–pyrimethamine and amodiaquine (SPAQ).

 As part of the Unitaid-funded ACCESS-SMC project3 initiated in 2014, MMV has been contributing to efforts to overcome barriers to the scale-up of SMC.
 The project was completed in 2017, and MMV continues to support SMC scale-up in the Sahel region.
 MMV is working with manufacturers to increase the supply of child-friendly SMC medicines and is working towards the development of a new generation of drugs for this intervention.